Somerset and Exmoor

 - The monument on the promenade in Minehead, which marks the beginning of the 630-mile Path.
 The impressive bronze monument, forming enormous hands gripping a map is based on a design by local art student Sarah Ward

 - Seeking out the Dartford warblers and nightjars living amongst the western gorse and bristle bent heath on North Hill, plants found only in the West Country

 - Catching glimpses of the beautiful Red deer and wild Exmoor ponies

-- Standing upon the summit of Selworthy Beacon at 308m (1,013ft) and resting to admire the spectacular views inland to Dunkery Beach, the highest point on Exmoor, out towards Wales and along the coast to the journey ahead
+- Standing upon the summit of Selworthy Beacon at 308m (1,013ft) and resting to admire the spectacular views inland to Dunkery Beacon, the highest point on Exmoor, out towards Wales and along the coast to the journey ahead

 - Enjoying a welcome rest at harbour side pubs in Porlock Weir and waiting for the tide to go out to reveal the ancient submarine forest on the beach